cyristo/dataoutdoor/README.md

 ## How to install ?
 1. Donwload the distrib directory
-2. rename dataoutdoor.version.jar-with-dependencies.zip to rename dataoutdoor.version.jar-with-dependencies.zip
+2. Rename dataoutdoor.version.jar-with-dependencies.zip to rename dataoutdoor.version.jar-with-dependencies.jar
-3. edit the dataoutdoor.properties to configure your datasources and target URI
+3. Edit the dataoutdoor.properties to configure your datasources and target URI
-4. launch Data Outdoor : java -jar dataoutdoor.version.jar-with-dependencies.zip
+4. Launch Data Outdoor : java -jar dataoutdoor.version.jar-with-dependencies.zip

 ## BDD use case : instead of having data inside the test scenario, use Data Outdoor to reference an external dataset.